-This project will investigate the use of low tin coatings ( <1.0g.m-2), incorporating a Chromium Free Passivation Alternative (CFPA) treatment, as an alternative to ECCS without the high capital expenditure required for the construction of a new trivalent chromium coating production lines.
-The coating will need to provide corrosion resistance, as well as providing a suitable surface on which to apply an organic lacquer overcoat.
+This project will investigate the use of low tin coatings (<1.0g.m-2), incorporating a Chromium Free Passivation Alternative (CFPA) treatment, as an alternative to ECCS without the high capital expenditure required for the construction of new trivalent chromium coating production lines.
+The coating will need to provide corrosion resistance, as well as supporting a suitable surface on which to apply an organic lacquer overcoat.

 The aim of this research project will be:

-- To investigate the corrosion and lacquerability of low tin coating chrome free tinplate (CFPA).
+- To investigate the corrosion and lacquerability of low tin coating chrome free tinplate (Chromium Free Passivation Alternative, CFPA).